-Not only are STEM topics incorporated into the science curriculum at GNA, but a dedicated class period per week for each grade in the Upper Division is scheduled as well.
+Not only are STEM topics incorporated into the science curriculum at GNA, but a dedicated class period per week for each grade in the middle school is scheduled as well.
 Students work in teams and are challenged to create solutions to problems such as engineering a vehicle, designing a pipeline with the ability to transport materials, and creating structures that meet specific engineering criteria.

 This project-based learning is extended by student participation in various regional competitions, notably the Philadelphia Regional Future City Competition and the STEM K’Nex Design Challenge of Bucks County.